To apply for a Scholarship, you need to meet the following criteria:

 The application process starts by completing and submitting our online application form.
 Maths Scholarships are not awarded automatically to individuals who meet the eligibility criteria, an application must be submitted.

 You should only start the application if you feel you have the necessary subject knowledge.
 If you don't feel you do, then we advise you to begin the application process for an ITT course leading to QTS, so that you can potentially be allocated a place on a SKE course.
 Furthermore, if you are on an SKE course we recommend applying sooner, and if invited to an Assessment, this may be towards the end of the academic year.
 This is to assist you with regards to the mathematical knowledge you will need to show as part of the overall assessment process.

 If we are unable to determine the strong-mathematical content of your degree then you will be asked to provide a copy of your official university degree transcripts.
 In additional to this, you may also need to provide additional supporting information if it is not obvious from your degree transcripts if you have the level of mathematics we require.

 If you have an overseas degree, please read the advice given on the Applicants with Overseas Degrees page before submitting your application.

 For funding or a Scholarship you must be intending to take up a training place on a secondary teaching course that leads to QTS (pre-16).
 Trainees who take up a teacher training place on a course that leads to Qualified Teacher Learning and Skills Status (QTLS) are not eligible for funding or a Scholarship as QTLS is a Further Education qualification (post-16).

-Applications are now closed for those commencing their mathematics initial teacher training course in 2023/24.
+Applications are now open for those commencing their mathematics initial teacher training course in 2024/25.